 So let’s get down to it, shall we?

-First, we will start with the exterior of the RV/Trailer and the first place we want to inspect is the ROOF:
+First, we will start with the exterior of your RV and the first place we want to inspect is the ROOF:

-- Some units don’t come with a ladder, (like mine.
-I was so disappointed.
-I suppose I could have had one installed but at the time it was another expense), so find a ladder that’s safe and the right height, 6′ is a good height but 8′ would be even better.
+- Some units don’t come with a ladder, (Don’t know why manufacturers do that.
+Seems to make more sense to have that included as standard equipment), so find a folding step ladder that’s safe and the right height.
+I would recommend one that is at least 8 feet tall.
 The right height is important because you don’t want to struggle and risk falling.
 This could ruin a very promising summer.

 - Without actually climbing on the roof make a visual inspection of the roof vents, air conditioning cover, antenna, sewer caps, and skylights if you have them and the overall roof condition.
 Pay particular attention for cracks or lifting of the sealants that are around the different items on the roof and along the front, back and both side edges where the roof meets the rest of the trailer.

 - If any of the sealant material needs to be replaced, do so.
 Check with your local RV dealership/service center for the proper sealant that should be used.
 Also, make sure that you have a couple of pieces of plywood that can be placed on the roof and moved easily for weight distribution and protection.
-I recommend at least 1/2″ thick, (3/4″ would be better), 12-15″ wide and about 48″ long.
+I recommend that you use at least 1/2″ thick, (3/4″ would be better), 12-15″ wide and about 48″ long.
 Two pieces will allow you to move one while standing on the other.
 And make sure that the edges are free of chips that stick out, they will easily put a hole in the rubber roof.